timhwang21/chain-of-command/README.md

 #### `--runLength` (`-r`)

 Number of commands that make up a sequence.
-Must be greater than one, and should generally be less than 3 for realistic data.
+Must be greater than one, and should generally be less than 3 for realisticcdata.
 For example, a run length of 3 will print repeated sequences of three commands.

 Defaults to `2`.